Neotriz/100-days-of-code/log.md

 **Today's Progress:** Working on FCC's Nightlife Coordination App

 **Thoughts**: I made progress on how to implement logically on how to keep track of other user's RSVP, as well as the current user's RSVP.
 I spent my coding during my time flying from Florida to California.
 Jet lag is kicking soon...

+### Day 4th: January 6th 2017

+**Today's Progress:** Resume 2017

+**Thoughts**: I finally updated my resume for 2017.
+It's amazing that looking back from my 2016 resume, I learned a lot of technologies :)

+**Today's Progress:** Working on FCC's Nightlife Coordination App

+**Thoughts**: Unfortunately I did make any progress, other than refactoring the logic of keeping track of users without using React-Form.
+Spent most of the day working on my resume :-)